kamranahmedse/developer-roadmap/src/roadmaps/typescript/content/101-typescript-types/index.md

 15. Type aliases
 16. Type assertions

-Additionally, you can also create custom types in TypeScript using interfaces, classes, and type aliases.
+You can also create custom types in TypeScript using interfaces, classes, and type aliases.

 Learn more from the following links: